Avinashturkar/SQL-AdHoc-Financial-Analytics-Project/Ad-Hoc Requests and SQL Code Solution.md

 **Ad-Hoc Request:** Need an aggregate monthly gross sales report for Croma India customer to track how much sales this particular customer is generating for AtliQ and manage our relationships accordingly.

+The report should have the following fields:
+- Month
+- Total gross sales amount to Croma India in this month

 **SQL Query:**

 ```sql